cinderblocks/CoreJ2K/README.md

 }
 ```

-The first overload takes an platform-specific image `object`.
-This is still works-in-progress, but an implementation is available for `SKBitmap` objects.
+The first overload takes a platform-specific image `object`.
+Implementations currently exist for `System.Drawing.Image` and `SkiaSharp`

 The second overload takes an *CSJ2K* specific object implementing the `BlkImgDataSrc` interface.
 When *Portable Graymap* (PGM), *Portable Pixelmap* (PPM) or JPEG2000 conformance testing format (PGX) objects are available as `Stream`s,
 it is possible to create `BlkImgDataSrc` objects using either of the following methods: